-- A. Board of directors will consist of four members who must have previously served as WMRRA executive board members.
-The term for each Board of Directors member will be four years, with one member replaced each year. - B. Board of Directors reserves the right to overrule the executive board on any matter relating to the legal and the financial well being of WMRRA. - C. The Board of Directors reserves the right to remove any officer, member, volunteer; vendor or other representative of WMRRA that it determines is not performing their responsibilities or duties in a satisfactory, honest, professional or impartial manner.
+- A. The Board of Directors shall consist of four WMRRA members in good standing that have served either on the Executive Board or race day staff.
+The term of each member of the board of directors shall be four years.
+One member will be replaced or re-elected each year. - B. The Board of Directors reserves the right to overrule the executive board on any matter relating to the legal and/or financial well being of WMRRA. - C. The Board of Directors reserves the right to remove any officer, member, volunteer; vendor or other representative of WMRRA that it determines is not performing their responsibilities or duties in a satisfactory, honest, professional or impartial manner. - D. Resignations Process: The resignation process from the Board of Directors is as follows: The resignee will submit their resignation in writing to the Board of Directors.
+They may be asked to assist the remaining Board members in the finding of their replacement.
+A replacement must be found and approved within 30 days of the submission of the resignation.
+The Board reserves the right to appoint any nominee that meets the requirements stated in paragraph A.

 Bylaws revised, signed and adopted by WMRRA Board of Directors, Nov.
-2003 Briggs Willoughby, Greg Zanghi, Mark McGuire, Kory Gill
+2006 Tyler Sandell, Diane Thompson, Bobby Hawbaker, Joel Crabtree